jaydeep-pipaliya/Keka_Log_Duration_Script/README.md

 Contributions are welcome!
 If you have ideas for improvements, feel free to fork the repository and submit a pull request.

 ---

-This script transforms the mundane task of tracking attendance into an efficient and enjoyable experience.
-Install it today and make the most of your time! 🚀